skypjack/entt/README.md

     }
     ```

   Entites are good when the sole component isn't enough to perform a task.
-Anyway it comes with a cost: accessing components by entities has an extra level of indirection.
+  Anyway they come with a cost: accessing components by entities has an extra level of indirection.
 It's pretty fast, but not that fast in some cases.<br/>
   Direct access to the packed array of components is the other option around of a single component view.
 Member functions `size` and `raw` are there for that:

     ```cpp